dbhilder/dbhilder.github.io/oooh/ai.md

 ***Efficient chat summarization and question and answering***
 A base LLM was fine-tuned using chat messages and other user generated content, allowing for chat histories to be summarized or questions about chat histories to be answered without having to inject the chat history into a prompt.
+Future optimization that was being considered was to further fine-tune the LLM to better understand internet slang common in group chats.

 ***Improve moderation through human feedback***
 All user generated content published to the system was subject to moderation.
 The first step in this moderation process was to run inferences